Learning the Travelling Salesperson Problem Requires Rethinking Generalization: Related Work

-State-of-the-art end-to-end approaches for TSP use Graph Neural Networks~\cite{battaglia2018relational} and \textit{sequence-to-sequence} learning~\cite{sutskever2014sequence} to construct approximate solutions directly from problem instances.
-Architectures for TSP can be classified as: (1) autoregressive approaches, which build solutions in a step-by-step fashion~\cite{khalil2017learning,deudon2018learning,kool2018attention,ma2019combinatorial}; and (2) non-autoregressive models, which produce the solution in one shot~\cite{nowak2017note,nowak2018divide,joshi2019efficient}.
-Models can be trained to imitate optimal solvers via supervised learning or by minimizing the length of TSP tours via reinforcement learning~\cite{joshi2019learning}.
-Beyond TSP, other classical problems tackled by similar architectures include Vehicle Routing~\cite{nazari2018reinforcement,chen2019learning}, Maximum Cut~\cite{khalil2017learning}, Minimum Vertex Cover~\cite{li2018combinatorial}, Boolean Satisfiability~\cite{selsam2018learning,yolcu2019learning}, and Graph Coloring~\cite{huang2019coloring}.
+State-of-the-art end-to-end approaches for TSP use Graph Neural Networks (GNNs)~\cite{kipf2017semi,gilmer2017neural,velickovic2018graph, battaglia2018relational} and \textit{sequence-to-sequence} learning~\cite{sutskever2014sequence} to construct approximate solutions directly from problem instances.
+Architectures for TSP can be classified as: (1) autoregressive approaches, which build solutions in a step-by-step fashion~\cite{khalil2017learning,deudon2018learning,kool2018attention,ma2019combinatorial,kwon2020pomo,ouyang2021generalization}; and (2) non-autoregressive models, which produce the solution in one shot~\cite{nowak2017note,nowak2018divide,joshi2019efficient,fu2020generalize,kool2021deep}.
+Models can be trained to imitate optimal solvers via supervised learning or by minimizing the length of TSP tours via reinforcement learning \cite{joshi2019learning}.